francis2/api/csharp/services-api/docs/RisksApi.md

-Returns all entities of UserAccountRiskParameter type related to multiple entities of UserAccountPositionLimit type
+Retrieves all entities of UserAccountRiskParameter type related to multiple entities of UserAccountPositionLimit type

 ### Example
 ```csharp